-Our research activities focus on the following two themes and are supported by National Science Foundation (NSF), Semiconductor Research Corporation (SRC), Simons Foundation, and Office of the Vice President for Research at Stony Brook University:
+Our research activities focus on the following two themes and are supported by National Science Foundation (NSF), Semiconductor Research Corporation (SRC), National Institute of Health, Simons Foundation, and Office of the Vice President for Research at Stony Brook University:

 1) Circuit design methodologies for nanoscale CMOS technologies: